jhuboo/Computing-Fundamentals/nand2tetris/elements/05-Computer_Architecture/05-notes.md

                When reset is 1, the execution of the program restarts.
                Thus to start a program execution, reset must be up(1) and then down(0).
 ```

+Et voila!
+Historically attempts to enhance the processor's peformance have led to two main
+school of hardware design.
+Advocates of the *Complex Instruction Set Computing (CISC)* approach argue for achieving better performance by providing rich and elaborate instruction sets.
+The other school of thought is the *Reduced Instruction Set Computing (RISC)* which argues for simpler instruction sets in order to promote as fast a hardware implementation as possible...